 - 3.2.1.
-Applications for the 2023 academic year begins 26/09/2022.
-The closing date for applications for this year is 15/01/2023. - 3.2.2.
-Ormiston Cliff Park Primary Academy requires parents to apply via Norfolk County Council's common application process to apply for a place for their child(ren).
-Admissions website: admissions@norfolk.gov.uk Children's Services Department, Admissions, 8th Floor, County Hall, Martineau Lane, Norwich NR1 2DL Tel: 0344 800 8020 - 3.2.3.
+Applications for the [insert year] academic year begins [insert date].
+The closing date for applications for this year is [insert closing date]. - 3.2.2.
+[Insert application process for early year's applications]. - 3.2.3.
 Late applications will not be considered until all other applications have been reviewed.